 There are certain health care services or supplies that must be approved for you by Blue Cross Blue Shield HMO Blue.
-A health care provider who participates in your health care network will request a pre-service approval on your behalf.
+A health care provider who participates in your health care network should request a pre-service approval on your behalf.
+(You must request this review if the health care provider does not start the process for you.)
 For the pre-service review, Blue Cross Blue Shield HMO Blue will consider your health care provider to be your authorized representative.
 Blue Cross Blue Shield HMO Blue will tell you and your health care provider if coverage for a proposed service has been approved or if coverage has been denied.
 To check on the status of a request or to check for the outcome of a utilization review decision, you can call your health care provider or the Blue Cross Blue Shield HMO Blue customer service office.
 The toll free phone number to call is shown on your ID card.
 Remember, you should check with your health care provider before you receive services or supplies to make sure that your health care provider has received approval from Blue Cross Blue Shield HMO Blue when a pre-service approval is required.
 Otherwise, you will have to pay all charges for those health care services and/or supplies.